Aliases for ORC3 Gene

 The origin recognition complex (ORC) is a highly conserved six subunits protein complex essential for the initiation of the DNA replication in eukaryotic cells.
 Studies in yeast demonstrated that ORC binds specifically to origins of replication and serves as a platform for the assembly of additional initiation factors such as Cdc6 and Mcm proteins.
 The protein encoded by this gene is a subunit of the ORC complex.
 Studies of a similar gene in Drosophila suggested a possible role of this protein in neuronal proliferation and olfactory memory.
 Alternatively spliced transcript variants encoding distinct isoforms have been reported for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for ORC3 Gene

-ORC3 (Origin Recognition Complex, Subunit 3) is a Protein Coding gene.
+ORC3 (Origin Recognition Complex Subunit 3) is a Protein Coding gene.
 Among its related pathways are E2F mediated regulation of DNA replication and CDK-mediated phosphorylation and removal of Cdc6.
 GO annotations related to this gene include DNA replication origin binding.

 UniProtKB/Swiss-Prot for ORC3 Gene